CodeKnight314/Efficient-Deep-Q-Learning-for-Sapce-Invaders/README.md

-# GamePlay
+# Tetris.AI
-A general Dueling Double DQN Framework for Atari Environments with dense reward feedback
+A Reinforcement Learning Project to optimize DuelingDQNs for Tetris under the ALE-Tetris-v5 environment